By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 If You Want Zepbound Now and Can Manage $299–$449/Month

-Your fastest path is LillyDirect or a telehealth provider like Ro.
-Get a prescription, start treatment, and plan to transition to the Bridge at $50/month in July if you qualify.
-Starting on FDA-approved Zepbound now means you'll already be established on the medication if and when you gain Bridge or BALANCE coverage.
+Your fastest path is LillyDirect or a telehealth provider like Ro (sponsored affiliate link, opens in a new tab) (sponsored).
+Get a prescription, start treatment, and transition to the Bridge at $50/month if you qualify — it's open now, and Medicare assesses eligibility based on when you started therapy.

 Financial Assistance